content-services/zest/release/docs/ContainerContainerPullThroughDistributionResponse.md

 HasPrn returns a boolean if a field has been set.

-### GetContentGuard
+### GetBasePath

-`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuard() string`
+`func (o *ContainerContainerPullThroughDistributionResponse) GetBasePath() string`

-GetContentGuard returns the ContentGuard field if non-nil, zero value otherwise.
+GetBasePath returns the BasePath field if non-nil, zero value otherwise.

-### GetContentGuardOk
+### GetBasePathOk

-`func (o *ContainerContainerPullThroughDistributionResponse) GetContentGuardOk() (*string, bool)`
+`func (o *ContainerContainerPullThroughDistributionResponse) GetBasePathOk() (*string, bool)`

-GetContentGuardOk returns a tuple with the ContentGuard field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetBasePathOk returns a tuple with the BasePath field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetContentGuard
+### SetBasePath

-`func (o *ContainerContainerPullThroughDistributionResponse) SetContentGuard(v string)`
+`func (o *ContainerContainerPullThroughDistributionResponse) SetBasePath(v string)`

+SetBasePath sets BasePath field to given value.

+### GetHidden

+`func (o *ContainerContainerPullThroughDistributionResponse) GetHidden() bool`

+GetHidden returns the Hidden field if non-nil, zero value otherwise.

+### GetHiddenOk

+`func (o *ContainerContainerPullThroughDistributionResponse) GetHiddenOk() (*bool, bool)`

+GetHiddenOk returns a tuple with the Hidden field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetHidden

+`func (o *ContainerContainerPullThroughDistributionResponse) SetHidden(v bool)`

+SetHidden sets Hidden field to given value.

+### HasHidden

+`func (o *ContainerContainerPullThroughDistributionResponse) HasHidden() bool`

+HasHidden returns a boolean if a field has been set.

+### GetPulpCreated

+`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpCreated() time.Time`

+GetPulpCreated returns the PulpCreated field if non-nil, zero value otherwise.

+### GetPulpCreatedOk

+`func (o *ContainerContainerPullThroughDistributionResponse) GetPulpCreatedOk() (*time.Time, bool)`

+GetPulpCreatedOk returns a tuple with the PulpCreated field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPulpCreated

+`func (o *ContainerContainerPullThroughDistributionResponse) SetPulpCreated(v time.Time)`

-SetContentGuard sets ContentGuard field to given value.
+SetPulpCreated sets PulpCreated field to given value.

-### HasContentGuard
+### HasPulpCreated

-`func (o *ContainerContainerPullThroughDistributionResponse) HasContentGuard() bool`
+`func (o *ContainerContainerPullThroughDistributionResponse) HasPulpCreated() bool`

-HasContentGuard returns a boolean if a field has been set.
+HasPulpCreated returns a boolean if a field has been set.

 ### GetRepository